How to Resolve Trust Issues in a Relationship – Expert Advice

 Be rational and put yourself in their shoes before you judge or lose your temper.

-Resolving trust issues and re-establishing a healthy trustworthy relationship does not happen overnight.
+Resolving trust issues in relationships does not happen overnight.
 Give it some time and work on building your relationship based on trust and commitment.